AD0791/formation/Mosh/Nodejs/nodejs.md

 Node has a non-blocking or asynchronous architecture.
 A single tread  can work with 2 request.
 They are asynchronous by default.

-> The Tread will not way for the execution of a query on the database.
+> The Tread will not wait for the execution of a query on the database.
 Instead it will take care of a new request.
 Then it will come back and handle the first request (when it finishes the query, the database will do a event queue and it act on it to serve the first client).

 N.B: